pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 Create routing database
 -------------------------------------------------------------------------------

-Before we can run the ``osm2pgrouting`` we have to create a database and load PostGIS and pgRouting functions into the database.
+Before we can run the ``osm2pgrouting`` we have to create a database and load postGIS and pgRouting functions into the database.

 Open a terminal window and run: